jacoby/jacoby.github.io/_posts/2021-04-05-self-description-redux-perl-weekly-challenge-107.markdown

 > Submitted by: Mohammad S Anwar
 > Write a script to list methods of a package/class.

 I'm not the happiest with this one.
-The package is not independent, because if I did `use lib '.';use Calc;`, the output would include `input`.
+The package is not independent, because if I did `use lib '.';use Calc;`, the output would include `import`.

 This _was_ the easiest solution: Look within `Calc`'s symbol table.
 If I was to be bold, I could've looked through the program's full symbol table.
 This is a method I took from [APP::perlbrew](https://metacpan.org/source/GUGOD/App-perlbrew-0.91/lib%2FApp%2Fperlbrew.pm), and borrowed to allow me to create my own expandable commands.
 It's also where I learned about [LevenshteinDistance](https://en.wikipedia.org/wiki/Levenshtein_distance).